ksurendra/aem-as-a-service/README.md

 ## Pre-requisites
 1. AEM Installed on your server.
 Copy the path of the install (e.g: /mnt/crx)
+2. Start AEM (e.g `java -jar cq-quickstart-author-p4502.jar`) once.
+This will generate all the necessary folders, especially **/mnt/crx/crx-quickstart/bin** that is required by the scripts.
 2. Create a user who will have access to the service. (e.g: aem)

 ## Step-by-step guide